pjvds/dotfiles/README.md

 # Features

+## Package list backup

+After each login the current package list is saved to `arch/pkglist.txt` as a backup.

 ## Ly

 A display manager (or login manager) that is displayed at the end of the boot process.
 It allows me to switch between different window managers like i3 and bspwm.